30+ SMART Goals Examples for Work (By Role & Department)

 Step 3 – Define Your Goals Specifically

 Clearly define every point of your goal so that nothing is vague.
 Answer the “who, what, when, where, and why.
 Being specific leaves no room for ambiguity.
-For instance, instead of saying, “exceed customer base,” focus on a goal like, “onboarding 50 new clients by July 2025”
+If you need a more structured starting point, these goal-setting templates can help turn broad ideas into clearer, more actionable goals.
+For instance, instead of saying, “exceed customer base,” focus on a goal like, “onboarding 50 new clients by July 2026”

 Step 4 – Make Sure Your Goals Are Measurable

 Make your goals specific by creating metrics or using KPIs.
 Measurable goals are easier to follow up.
-For example, instead of saying, “increase productivity”, focus on increasing productivity by 15% by June 2025.
+These outcomes often feed directly into structured performance reviews.
+For example, instead of saying, “increase productivity”, focus on increasing productivity by 15% by June 2026.
 Regular follow-ups help maintain momentum, track progress, and identify potential hurdles early.

 Step 5 – Check Goals Are Achievable